CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 Poetic programming encourages semantic richness over precision.
 While programs need to be syntactically, logically and numerically precise in order to be correct, semantically they do not.
 (Remember, a lot of the semantic content of a program has no effect on its execution.)
 Code semantics can and should express the aspirational vision of the program: the real-world entities and actions it seeks to model, even if the implemented model is a pale shadow of reality.

-###Semantic Pollution

-Programming practices typically don't differentiate internal and external semantic information.
-Often external and internal semantics are mixed together.
-So in addition to a `Car` object, the ride hailing app might have a `CarController`, a `CarView`, a `CarRepository`, etc.  When trying to understand a program's relationship to the outside world, such mixtures can muddy the waters  Is a `CarFactory` an internal mechanism for allocating `Car` objects, or is it a model of a automobile manufacturing facility?
-This is semantic pollution.

 ##The Poetic Critique